-Motivation for Memory Detection
+Motivation for Memory Detection - Section 4

 For a binary inspiral there is a non-oscillatory component to the "+" polarization (similar to polarization of light except gravitation wave polarizations are 45 degrees apart) which makes the amplitude of the gravitational waves dampen to a non-zero value [7].
 This non-zero amplitude represents the gravitational wave memory, a weak stretching that permanently alters spacetime [4].
-There are numerous reasons scientists want to detect memory.
+There are numerous motivations for memory detection.
 One reason is that exploring the strong-field, highly-dynamical regime in connection to general relativity is a relatively new and unexplored area of physics.
 For systems under gravitational influence with unbound components, a linear memory effect is applicable.
 Linear memory, discovered in the 1970s, arises from near-zero-frequency changes in the time derivatives of the source's multipole moments.
-Multipole moments are a combination of the mass moment, the extent to which an object resists rotational acceleration about a particular axis, and the mass-current moment which corresponds to the star's spin angular momentum (the star's moment of inertia about its spin axis multiplied by its spin angular frequency Ω) [20, 9, 15].
-Linear memory also appears in systems that experience kick such as a rogue black hole, or systems that eject particles such as neutrinos from supernovae [7].
-Non-linear memory grows slowly and is also a non-oscillatory contribution to to the gravitational; wave's amplitude.
+Multipole moments are a combination of the mass moment, the extent to which an object resists rotational acceleration about a particular axis, and the mass-current moment which corresponds to the star's spin angular momentum (the star's moment of inertia about its spin axis multiplied by its spin angular frequency $\Omega$ ) [20, 9, 15].
+Linear memory also appears in systems that experience kicks such as a rogue black hole, or systems that eject particles such as neutrinos from supernovae [7].
+Non-linear memory grows slowly and is also a non-oscillatory contribution to to the gravitational wave's amplitude.
 It originates from gravitational waves that are sourced by the previously emitted waves [9].
 It is believed that all gravitational waves carry a component of nonlinear memory which means it should be included in LIGO waveform models [25].

-Since linear and nonlinear memory depend on the form of Einstein's field equation, a set of 10 general relativistic that describe gravity as a result of spacetime being curved by mass and energy, it is then possible that different forms of memory could be uncovered if general relativity were to be modified [6].
+Since linear and nonlinear memory depend on the form of Einstein's field equation, a set of 10 general relativity equations that describe gravity as a result of spacetime being curved by mass and energy, it is then possible that different forms of memory could be uncovered if general relativity were to be modified [6].
 Studying these two fields side by side is highly intriguing as together they could help us undercover unexplored areas of physics.
-Since memory is difficult for LIGO to detect, it has been mostly disregarded by scientists studying gravitational waves.
+Since memory is difficult for LIGO to detect, it has been mostly been disregarded by scientists studying gravitational waves.
 However, the most studied gravitational wave source is currently compact binaries, for example black holes.
-The memory scales linearly with the black hole's mass, and it is estimated that the memory effect in these cases will have a detectable contribution to the calculated waveform amplitude of the resulting gravitational waves [12].
+The memory scales linearily with the black hole's mass, and it is estimated that the memory effect in these cases will have a detectable contribution to the calculated waveform amplitude of the resulting gravitational waves [12].
 This memory effect is thought to be so large that the order it enters the waveform is equivalent to the leading-order term, in this case the quadrupole.
 From this arises the conjecture that the memory effect should not be impossible to detect [7].
 Finally, there is little information known about how the memory signal grows and fluctuates throughout the inspiral and ringdown phase, and also post-merger.
-For these reasons one can understand the importance of exploring methods to detect memory.
+While there have been multiple studies that have explored memory both with simulations and with real LIGO data, the most recent calculations were published when data from only one LIGO event was released.
+Now that LIGO has published seven CBC events, there is more data to explore and a greater potential to detect memory.
+For these reasons one can understand the motivation behind exploring methods to detect memory.